Wh1teLine/MockWorm/README.md

 MockWorm is a **safe, educational worm simulation** written in Python.
 It recursively duplicates files and folders to demonstrate basic worm-like behavior in an isolated environment.

 > ⚠️ This project is **strictly for educational use only**.
-Do not run outside of sandboxed or virtual environments.
+It’s recommended to run this in a virtual environment like VirtualBox or VMware for safety.

 ---